-- As you can see, two different near the wall treatment give very different results. - You should be very critical when analyzing these results. - Not necessary the finer mesh gives the best results.
-Influence of near-wall treatment in cell count
+- As you can see, two different near the wall treatments give very different results. - You should be very critical when analyzing these results. - Not necessary the finer mesh gives the best results.

 Wall modeling approach (High-RE)

 Wall resolving approach (Low-RE)